algorealmInc/SwarmNL/research.md

 #### Default Configuration

 If no custom configuration is provided, the library uses a default setup:
 - **`queue_length`**: 100
 - **`expiry_time`**: 60 seconds
 - **`sync_wait_time`**: 5 seconds
 - **`consistency_model`**: Eventual consistency
 - **`data_aging_period`**: 5 seconds

-This replication is governed by a configurable **consistency model**, which ensures that all nodes in the network have a consistent view.
+Replication is greatly governed by the configured **consistency model**, which ensures that all nodes in the network have a consistent view.
 SwarmNL supports two consistency models:

 ```rust
    /// The consistency models supported.